 Second (and the way I most commonly use it), I can promote the blog post and exclude those who already read it.

-It’s a small way to limit waste since there’s really no reason to reach those who already read the post.
+It’s a small way to limit waste since there’s really no reason to Reach measures the number of Accounts Center Accounts (formerly users) that saw your ads at least once.
+You can have one account reached with multiple impressions.
+More those who already read the post.

 Isolate By Specific Topic

 Another way I use this is to isolate website readers by a specific topic.
 For example, maybe I have a training about how to use the (Meta?) pixel.
 I can create an audience of people who viewed any page of my website that includes “pixel” in the URL.

 Unlike the blog post example above (where I was isolating viewers of a specific page), creating these audiences by keyword will build an audience of people who read all pages that included a word in the URL.